 STOP is the input that stops movement immediately, (with a brief reverse of the manoeuvre).
-Devices with output featuring normally open "NO" contacts and devices , and with normally closed "NC" contacts, as well as devices with $8.2k\Omega$ constant resistance output, like sensitive edges, can be connected to this input.
+Devices with output featuring normally open "NO" contacts and devices (for instance, the KS100 selector switch), and with normally closed "NC" contacts, as well as devices with 8.2k $\Omega$ constant resistance output, like sensitive edges, can be connected to this input.